 Our God has a track record of taking the darkest days and shining light in the brightest ways.
 In Him we have a hope that will not put us to shame.

-Naomi feels totally empty, totally barren.
-In a sense, she’s hopeless, and this is what I love about today’s verse.
-It says that Naomi and Ruth came to Bethlehem “at the beginning of barley harvest” (22).
-It’s not a time of famine anymore in Bethlehem.
-This is a time of harvest, and not just any harvest, but a harvest that will lead to unimaginable blessing for Ruth and Naomi, and, as we’ll eventually see at the end of this story, for generations to come, ultimately culminating in Jesus.
+They travel back to Bethlehem, and when they get back and everybody recognizes Naomi, they say, “Hey, it’s Naomi.
+You’re back.”
+She says, “Do not call me Naomi.
+Call me Mara,” which means bitter.
+She says, “The Lord almighty has dealt bitterly with me.”
+Basically, Naomi is coming back to Bethlehem with nothing, with nothing but a Moabite daughter in law beside her.
+She feels totally empty, totally barren.
+In a sense, hopeless, and this is what I love about the end of verse 22, because the Bible says that they came to Bethlehem at the beginning of barley harvest, and Naomi and Ruth have no idea the hope that is found in those words, because this is not a time of famine anymore in Bethlehem.
+This is a time of harvest, and not just harvest, but a harvest that will lead to unimaginable blessing for Ruth and for Naomi, for generations to come, ultimately culminating in Jesus.

-You, or someone you know, may be walking through dark, difficult times.
-You may feel hopeless or tempted to despair.
-Hear this good news: Our God has a track record of taking the darkest days and shining light in the brightest ways.
-He has a track record of taking the most hopeless situations and totally transforming them by His grace into the most hopeful situations.
+This story is a powerful picture of how God takes sorrowful tragedy and totally turns it upside down into surprising triumph.
+How God takes what seem like hopeless situations and He shines light and gives hope in ways that are far greater than anyone can imagine.
+I just want to encourage you, us, with that reality today.
+I am sure there are people listening right now who are walking through dark, difficult times, times where you feel hopeless or are tempted to despair.
+I just want you to hear this good news.
+Our God has a track record of taking the darkest days and shining light in the brightest ways.
+He has a track record of taking the most hopeless situations and totally transforming them by His grace and to the most hope full situations.

 Get Pray the Word daily by subscribing here.